abilandz/PH8124/Lecture_4/Lecture_4.md

 echo $((Int**Exp)) # prints 25
 ```

-As you can see from the above example, it is not necessary within `(( ... ))` to reference the content of the variable explicitly with `$` — the arithmetic expansion environment itself takes care of that.
+As you can see from the above example, it is not necessary within `(( ... ))` to reference the content of the variable explicitly with `$` &mdash; the arithmetic expansion environment itself takes care of that.
 The following alternatives with lengthier code are also correct:

 ```bash
 echo $(($Int**$Exp)) # prints 25